 We’re proud that people in need of refugee protection can find welcome and safety in Scotland.
 But, when people arrive here, their journey is far from over.
-The UK’s asylum system is tough and takes a huge toll on people who have already been through so much.
+The UK’s asylum system is failing and the human right to seek asylum is under threat.
 Policies and laws around asylum are rarely made with people’s wellbeing in mind.
 Instead, debates about asylum have become part of an increasingly toxic political agenda.

 We work hard to try to change this.
 The laws around asylum – and the media and political context in which those decisions are made – have a huge impact on people’s day-to-day lives.

 We work with politicians and policymakers to help them understand the impact of current policies on men, women and children.